 Of important note, Oceanside is also a town of artists.
 Oceanside has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Oceanside’s character.

 Also of interest is that Oceanside has more people living here who work in computers and math than 95% of the places in the US.

 Oceanside is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.